 Houseboats were something I had only seen on TV and movies mostly associated with romantic getaways.
 I had only heard of the deep dark backwaters and now I was about to experience them.
 We had plans of hiring a houseboat but as we could not make the advance booking on time we ended up on a Shikara.
 We decided to take a morning ride and finish it well before it turns hot.
 We were charged 500 Rs per hour.

 In our 2 hours long ride, I realized that people who spoke highly of their backwaters experiences were not actually exaggerating nor did they overrate it.
 We boarded the Shikara in the morning at 9.
 There were four of us and our journey started from the place which is the finishing point of the famous Kerala Boat Race.
 The sap green water surrounded by bending trees and houses on the banks presented a unique view.
-Right in front, you can see the path of the water winding and wind and you feel like you are proceeding on a dangerous journey but you like the thrill too.
+Right in front, you can see the path of the water winding and winding and you feel like you are proceeding on a dangerous journey but you like the thrill too.
 The Shikara provided a comfortable lounging experience but we preferred to sit in the front watching the water.
 We clicked pics abundantly and relished the view.
 After around half an hour, we stopped nearby to get some refreshments and coconut water.
 The person selling refreshments had a pet eagle.
 My cousin tried to get the eagle on his arm and with some help, he could manage it and clicked a selfie too.

 The calmness of the water and humble life around the place brings you closer to nature.
 The journey reaches ‘the turning point” as it just enters the Vembanad Kayal which is known to be too deep to be safe and the boundaries of the land vanishes as soon as you enter it.
-From there the boat takes a turn a “U-turn” and we headed back on to the point where we started.
+From there the boat takes a “U-turn” and we headed back on to the point where we started.

 A Tryst With Ambalapuzha Sree Krishna